 Cycling through winter takes its toll on bikes and components, so don’t forget to set some time aside to give them some TLC.
 As with our tips for winter commuting, it’s always great to start your winter of gravel or mountain biking with a decent bike service, either at home or through your local bike shop.

 The added muck and mud will mean more bike washing through the winter.
 We’d recommend investing in some wet-weather specific chain lube, some decent bike wash and some soft brushes to make the job less of a chore.
-A garden hose will make short work of muddy bikes, but a bucket and sponge will do just fine.
+A portable jetwash or garden hose will make short work of muddy bikes, but a bucket and sponge will do just fine.
 Avoid those high-power pressure washers for cars, they're no good for bikes.

-Once you’ve washed your bike, don’t forget to lubricate your chain, check your brake pads and apply a little bit of moisture-repellent spray to bits that might get rusty.
+Once you’ve washed your bike, don’t forget to oil your chain, check your brake pads and apply a little bit of moisture-repellent spray to bits that might get rusty.
 Your bike will thank you in the long run!

 If you need any help with bike maintenance, our list of Marin Dealers can be found here.